Play Cafe at Judson Mill in Greenville, SC is about to make every parent of little kids dreams come true with their huge indoor play area and cafe.

 Austin and Daniel have quite literally scoured the world to find the coolest indoor play structures to bring to Greenville.
 They have gone to the biggest convention of theme park operators and inventors to find unique aspects to bring to the Play Cafe.
 This is no small deal to say the least.

-The entire Play Cafe will occupy more than 14,500 square feet, which is enormous.
+The entire Play Cafe occupies more than 14,500 square feet, which is enormous.

-There will be two huge play structures, one of them two stories high and the other three stories high.
-They will be netted, and have slides, climbing structures, balls to throw and play with, tunnels, ladders, and other surprises.
+There are two huge play structures, one of them two stories high and the other three stories high.
+They are netted, and have several slides, climbing structures, balls to throw and play with, tunnels, ladders, and other surprises.

 Smaller kids will have an enclosed area to play apart from the bigger kids as well as a sensory area to explore.
-One side of the enclosed space will have a bartop counter where parents can sit with their coffee and laptops and watch their kids.
+One side of the enclosed space has a bartop counter where parents can sit with their coffee and laptops and watch their kids.

-The Play Cafe is designed for kids ages 12 and under and while kids can play on any structure they’d like, one structure will be geared more for kids under 5 years old and the other for kids ages 6-12.
+The Play Cafe is designed for toddlers through around middle or early high school and while kids can play on any structure they’d like, one structure will be geared more for younger kids and the other for older kids.

 It’s obvious two dads and their wives planned this space, which I so appreciate!